maciejbrzezinski/flukki/README.md

 - Enhancing the logic of existing Flutter applications.

 ## What's Next?
 - **App Generation from Descriptions**: The next big step for Flukki is to start working on generating entire applications from scratch based on user descriptions.
-This feature is set to begin development in the near future.

 ## How to Run Flukki
 To get started with Flukki: